DupSteGu-Enterprises/data-pipeline/README.md

 TODO
 ----
-- Setup separate database for testing
+- Setup separate database for testing !IMPORTANT: This needs to happen so tests consistently work!
-- Link pg-start command with virtual environment startup, and pg-stop with virtualenv deactivation
 - Write query interface layer
 - Merge in data fetch layer